 Inspired by the end-of-season explosion of color in her late-summer gardens, her series, Tell Me, Why Flowers?, evokes the spectacular, fleeting, joys of life.
 Neltje remembers looking down at the flowers in her garden, moved by their beauty and impermanence.
 “They’re happy and glorious in their own identity and I thought, ‘Nobody ever paints them that way.’”
 Unlike traditional still-life flower paintings, these works do not represent physical likenesses or moral lessons.
 She says, “I wanted to do something that was cleaner, clearer, less complicated.”
 Neltje’s colors and patterns reflect the life and abundance she feels in the presence of nature.
 “When I’m looking at these individual blossoms they nod in the wind and they give me time to reflect and I come up with memories of being touched with joy.“

-The exhibition features a painting of the same title, which at 10′ x 30′ fills a gallery wall.
+The exhibition is named the painting that began the series, “And Tell Me Why Flowers,” which at 10′ x 30′ fills a gallery wall.
 This and four other monumental paintings representing the four seasons offer an experience of sublime beauty that envelops, overwhelms, and, ultimately cradles the viewer.

 Neltje has had numerous group and solo exhibitions, including a major solo exhibition at the University of Wyoming in 2013.
 In 2005 she received the Wyoming Governor’s Art Award.